aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.